adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>numeric</td>
 		<td>A range of numbers represented by a minimum and a maximum delimited by <code>[:]</code>.
+			Where the range does not have a maximum or does not have a minimum, that number is omitted but the delimiter is still used.
+E.g. ```"[:]4"``` indicates a maximum for 4 and no minimum.
 			Where the correct response or learner's response is a single number rather than a range, the single number with no delimiter MAY be used.
 		</td>